Cost of Laying Turf

 There are six common types of decking board:

-- Pressure-treated fir, protected by anti-rot and pesticide agents - this is low cost and can last for decades so long as it is regularly stained or sealed (every year or two).
+- Pressure-treated fir, protected by anti-rot and pesticide agents - This is low cost and can last for decades so long as it is regularly stained or sealed (every year or two).

-- Cedar – heartwood cedar (not sapwood cedar, which rots very quickly) will live for 15 – 20 years if annually sealed.
+- Cedar – Heartwood cedar (not sapwood cedar, which rots very quickly) will live for 15 – 20 years if annually sealed.
 This wood is beautiful and inexpensive.

-- Redwood – this is lightweight, strong, rot-resistant and easy for labourers to work with.
+- Redwood – This is lightweight, strong, rot-resistant and easy for labourers to work with.
 Try to obtain high-grade redwood containing little sapwood, which is prone to rapid deterioration when outside.

-- Vinyl – recently available, PVC (polyvinyl chloride) decking is nearly maintenance-free and often comes with a 25-year warranty.
+- Vinyl – Recently available, PVC (polyvinyl chloride) decking is nearly maintenance-free and often comes with a 25-year warranty.
 There are also many colours to choose from.

-- Composite: This is a mixture of recycled polyethylene and wood-fibre, and comes in many colours and textures.
+- Composite - This is a mixture of recycled polyethylene and wood fibre, and comes in many colours and textures.
 You can also get it in shape so it can be laid in a pattern, and it’s very low maintenance: a good clean every three or four years will remove any mould living in the wood, and any good quality composite will come with a 25-year warranty.

-- Ipe – this is a very hardwood that comes from South America – it is so hard in fact that installation requires a lot of work, and this can increase your costs if you’re paying for a builder to construct it.
+- Ipe – This is a very hard wood that comes from South America – it is so hard, in fact, that installation requires a lot of work, and this can increase your costs if you’re paying for a builder to construct it.

 Ipe needs sealing every year, so there is a small amount of maintenance, but it will then last for 25 years or even more.
-The cost of this wood will fluctuate as it needs to be imported, but beware cheaper versions which may have been provided in a non-sustainable way.
+The cost of this wood will fluctuate as it needs to be imported, but beware of cheaper versions, which may have been provided in a non-sustainable way.

 Fir | Cedar | Redwood | Vinyl | Composite | Ipe | |